The Criteria for SSC CHSL Eligibility is set by the Staff Selection Commission.

 - Tier III – Skill Test / Computer Proficiency Test applicable to a few select posts

-Only candidates who fulfill the required SSC CHSL Eligibility Criteria can attend the exam.
+Only candidates who fulfil the required SSC CHSL eligibility criteria can attend the exam.

 You can check the latest SSC CHSL Notification for the updated eligibility requirements.
-Now, let’s look at the required criteria in great detail
+Now, let’s look at the required criteria in detail.

-The SSC CHSL Age Limit for the posts has been set at a minimum 18 years and a maximum of 27 years as on 1st of August 2019:
+The SSC CHSL age limit for the posts has been set at a minimum 18 years and a maximum of 27 years as on 1st of January 2020:

 For details on the CHSL Age Limit, please see the table below: